Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Abstract

 \section{Abstract}

-The powerful learning ability of deep neural networks enables {\em reinforcement learning} (RL) agents to learn competent control policies directly from high-dimensional and continuous environments.
-In theory, to achieve stable performance, neural networks assume {\em i.i.d.} inputs, which unfortunately does no hold in the general RL paradigm where the training data is temporally correlated and non-stationary.
-This issue may lead to the phenomenon of ``{\em catastrophic interference}" (a.k.a. ``{\em catastrophic forgetting}") and the collapse in performance as later training is likely to overwrite and interfer with previously learned good policies.
-In this paper, we introduce the concept of ``{\em context}" into the single-task RL and develop a novel scheme, termed as {\em Context Division and Knowledge Distillation} (CDaKD) driven RL, to divide all states experienced during training into a series of contexts.
-Its motivation is to mitigate the challenge of aforementioned catastrophic interference in deep RL, thereby improving the stability and plasticity of RL models.
-At the heart of CDaKD is a value function, parameterized by a neural network feature extractor shared across all contexts, and a set of output heads, each specializing on an individual context.
-In CDaKD, we exploit online clustering to achieve context division, and interference is further alleviated by a knowledge distillation regularization term on the output layers for learned contexts.
-In addition, to effectively obtain the context division in high-dimensional state spaces ({\em e.g.}, image inputs), we perform clustering in the lower-dimensional representation space of a randomly initialized convolutional encoder, which is fixed throughout training.
-Our results show that, with various replay memory capacities, CDaKD can consistently improve the performance of existing RL algorithms on classic OpenAI Gym tasks and the more complex high-dimensional Atari tasks, incurring only moderate computational overhead.
+The powerful learning ability of deep neural networks enables reinforcement learning agents to learn competent control policies directly from continuous environments.
+In theory, to achieve stable performance, neural networks assume {\em i.i.d.} inputs, which unfortunately does no hold in the general reinforcement learning paradigm where the training data is temporally correlated and non-stationary.
+This issue may lead to the phenomenon of ``{\em catastrophic interference}" and the collapse in performance.
+In this paper, we present IQ, {\em i.e.}, interference-aware deep Q-learning, to mitigate catastrophic interference in single-task deep reinforcement learning.
+Specifically, we resort to online clustering to achieve on-the-fly context division, together with a multi-head network and a knowledge distillation regularization term for preserving the policy of learned contexts.
+Built upon deep Q networks, IQ consistently boosts the stability and performance when compared to existing methods, verified with extensive experiments on classic control and Atari tasks.
+The code is publicly available at: \url{https://github.com/Sweety-dm/Interference-aware-Deep-Q-learning}.